 Few have uttered the words, “God, I love summer in New Orleans,” without a sarcastic undertone, and while we could whine and moan, anyone who’s spent more than a year here knows that complaining about the heat doesn’t make it any more bearable.

-It’s already June, and according to Instagram half the town has taken to white sand and crystal clear Caribbean waters.
 For those that can’t escape the unfathomable city, the Brew Bus Krewe have compiled a list of the best pools in town to take the edge off.

 The Country Club 634 Louisa St., Bywater